adegod208/-NETWORKWALKS-GODWIN-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ## 🔐 Security & Ethical Use

 This lab is intended strictly for educational purposes.
-All testing must be limited to systems you own or are explicitly authorized to assess.

 ---